-Simply save the seeds that you were likely going to throw out anyway.
+To regrow, simply save the seeds that you were likely going to throw out anyway.
 Allow the seeds to dry out, and plant in rich potting soil.
 Keep the plant indoors until you notice growth, and then you can transfer the plant outdoors.

 Basil is one of the easiest herbs to regrow.
 Leave a stem (about 4 inches high) in water, make sure that the leaves are above the waterline.
 Leave the glass of water in a well lit area but not in direct sunlight.
 Roots will form quickly, and then you can transfer the basil outdoors.

 Put fresh cilantro cuttings in a few inches of water.
 Wait for roots to form and then move outdoors.